exasol/script-languages-container-tool/doc/user_guide/user_guide.md

 where \<container-name> is the name of the uploaded archive without its file extension.
 To activate the language, execute the generated statement in your database session to activate the container for the current session or system wide.

-This command will print a SQL statement to activate the language similiar to the following one:
+This command will print a SQL statement to activate the language similar to the following one:

 ```bash
 ALTER SESSION SET SCRIPT_LANGUAGES='<LANGUAGE_ALIAS>=localzmq+protobuf:///<bucketfs-name>/<bucket-name>/<path-in-bucket>/<container-name>?lang=<language>#buckets/<bucketfs-name>/<bucket-name>/<path-in-bucket>/<container-name>/exaudf/exaudfclient[_py3]';